drieschel/yddns/README.md

 - Define refresh url with placeholders per domain
 - Define refresh url templates in the config file
 - Refresh domains periodically
-- Supports http basic authentication
+- Supports authentication methods basic and bearer

 ## Refresh URL
 A refresh URL contains all relevant information to update the configuration for a domain.
 It can consist of placeholders.
 The following placeholders are available: